Maximin Robust Bayesian Experimental Design: Robust Experimental Design

-To treat this issue systematically, we cast experimental design under misspecification as a two-player zero-sum game between the experimenter and \emph{nature}~\citep{vonNeumann1994theory, grunwald2004game}.
-The experimenter commits to a policy $\pi \in \Pi$, and nature counteracts by choosing an adversarial data-generating process $q: \Xi \to \mathcal{P}(\Theta \times \mathcal{X})$ from an admissible set $\mathcal{Q}$.
-For a fixed design $\xi$ and a data-generating process $q$, the utility of the experimenter is the mutual information between $\theta$ and $x$:
+{ \paragraph{Maximin Experimental Design.} To treat this issue systematically, we cast experimental design under misspecification as a two-player zero-sum Stackelberg game between the experimenter and \emph{nature} \citep{vonNeumann1994theory, bacsar1998dynamic, grunwald2004game}.
+Nature selects a joint law $q \!: \Xi \to \mathcal{P}(\Theta \times \mathcal{X})$ from an admissible set $\mathcal{Q}$ as the data-generating process and the experimenter counters with a design policy $\pi \in \Pi$.
+By perturbing the full joint $q(\theta, x \mid \xi)$, nature is allowed to represent scenarios of both prior miscalibration and likelihood misspecification.

-We impose that $q(\theta)$ is independent of the design $\xi$ reflecting the assumption that the prior over $\theta$ is not affected by experimental choices.
-Because the experimenter randomizes their designs, performance is evaluated under the induced distribution $\xi \sim \pi$, leading to the payoff functional $V(\pi, q) \coloneq \mathbb{E}_{\pi} \left[ U(\xi, q) \right]$.
-We assume the experimenter knows the uncertainty set $\mathcal{Q}$ but not nature’s realized model $q \in \mathcal{Q}$, while nature observes the policy $\pi \in \Pi$ but not the experimenter's realized design draw $\xi$.
-The experimenter seeking robustness against nature's choice must then solve the maximin problem~\citep{wald1950statistical, berger1985statistical}
+We assume the experimenter knows the admissible set $\mathcal{Q}$ but not nature's specific choice $q \in \mathcal{Q}$, whereas nature observes the policy $\pi \in \Pi$ but not the experimenter's realized design draw $\xi$.
+The experimenter evaluates a policy via its expected worst-case payoff $V(\pi, q) \coloneq \mathbb{E}_{\pi} \left[ U(\xi, q) \right]$, and seeks robustness against nature's choice by solving the maximin problem \citep{wald1950statistical, berger1985statistical}

+To define the pointwise payoff $U(\xi, q)$, we return to the decision-theoretic formulation of Section~\ref{sec:background}.
+Assuming the experimenter commits to the prior $p(\theta)$ as a fixed reference forecast, the value of a design $\xi$ against an adversarial joint law $q(\theta, x \mid \xi)$ can be expressed as: